Even with native ads, you can still lose money. This can, of course, happen.

 The image thumbnail is the first thing a visitor will notice when coming across a native ad.

-It has to be interesting enough and draw attention so that it doesn’t get ignored.
+It has to be interesting enough and draw attention so it doesn’t get ignored.

 So, it’s a good practice to have margins outside the images so they don’t get cropped and destroy your click-through and/or conversion rate.

 7) Don’t Just Use One Headline for Each Image Thumbnail

 On native ad platforms, you will usually need a thumbnail that comes with your native ad content and can be displayed across different platforms.

 To help the native ad engine give your ad the best performance by selecting the best-performing headline, you want to provide not only one headline for each thumbnail.

 If you know a bit about copywriting, it is recommended to write several headlines until you find the right one.

-So, you might already have several different versions of the headline because of your previous work.
+So, you might already have several versions of the headline because of your previous work.

 To disclose to potential customers that they are clicking on an ad, it is also a good idea to mention a bit about your brand or product in the headline.

 Another good idea is also to use a search engine-optimized and informative headline.

 8) The Native Ad Placement Should Be Smart and Persistent

 Since native ads should blend in with the publisher’s content, making them as persistent as possible is a good idea.

 The publisher’s website visitors should be able to scroll up and down the page without losing sight of the thumbnail.